Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 12 084 gt

 Athenic (Pelagos' previous name) was a White Star liner, sister ship to Corinthic and Ionic, converted from passenger/general cargo in 1928 after having been sold to Norway.
-According to the website that I've linked to at the end of this text (these details used with permission) she had been built by Harland & Wolff, Belfast for Shaw, Savill & Albion, launched Aug.
+According to the website that I've linked to at the end of this page (these details used with permission) she had been built by Harland & Wolff, Belfast for Shaw, Savill & Albion, launched Aug.
 17-1901, 12 234grt, 7833 nrt, 13 925dwt, Twin screw, 2 x 4 Quadruple expansion by builder, 4800 ihp, 14 knots, 121 1st Class passengers, 117 2nd Class, and 450 3rd Class.
 She made her first sailing London-Wellington on Febr.
 13-1902.
 The page adds: "Her design incorporated a high capacity for frozen meat and for a high volume of passengers to be carried.
 Due to a Dock strike at Wellington in 1912 New Zealand farmers had no option other than to load their own carcasses for shipment.
 On February 28th 1916 she embarked British prisoners of war at Santa Cruz, which had been taken there from the German Raider Moewe, by the prize ship Westburn, the latter was later scuttled.
 The Liner Requisition Scheme took her up in 1917.
 She commenced her normal commercial service in January of 1920 and in the May rescued eighty passengers and crew from the American ship Munamar of the Munson Line, which had run aground near San Salvador, they were later landed at Newport.
 Sold in May of 1928 for use as a whaling factory ship to Brunn & von der Lippe, Tønsberg and converted at Smiths Dock, Tees and renamed Pelagos."

 Captain: Fritz B. Gøthesen.

-Related item on this website:
+Related items on this website:

 Guestbook message from the son of Arne Skretteberg, who served on Pelagos from 1935 till 1940.